RohullahBabakarkhail/FileWatcherSystem/README.md

-File Watcher System

 A Java-based file monitoring project that uses a GUI to track file system events by selected file extension.

 Team member names:

-- Rohullah Babakarkhail
+Rohullah Babakarkhail
-- Kalsoom Babakarkhail
+Kalsoom Babakarkhail

-Iteration 1 Summary:
+Iteration 2 Summary:

-During Iteration 1, we created the YouTrack board, added user stories, planned the first iteration, assigned estimated hours, and logged time for team members.
-We also created the GitHub repository and pushed the initial Java project files.
+During Iteration 2, we continued improving the beginner version of the File Watcher System.
+We focused on adding more GUI features, placeholder button actions, a sample event display, a basic query window, and a simple test class.
+We also updated the GitHub repository with the new project files and continued logging work in YouTrack.

 Completed work:

-- Created GitHub repository
-- Created initial Java project structure
-- Created starter classes based on the UML diagram
+Added Browse button to the main GUI
-- Built the basic main GUI window
+Improved the main GUI layout
-- Added menu options and toolbar buttons
+Added placeholder Start button action
+Added placeholder Stop button action
+Added Sample Event button
+Displayed a sample FileEvent in the GUI
+Improved the About window with project information and usage instructions Created a basic QueryWindow placeholder
-- Created FileEvent class
+Created FileWatcherTest.java
-- Created FileMonitor class skeleton
-- Created DatabaseManager class skeleton
-- Created QueryWindow class skeleton
+Updated GitHub repository with Iteration 2 changes Prepared working software screenshots

 Issues encountered:

-- Setting up YouTrack and moving stories into Iteration 1 was a little confusing at first.
-- Git was originally tracking the wrong folder, so we had to reinitialize Git inside the correct FileWatcherSystem project folder.
-- Some project features are only skeletons because this is the first iteration, not the finished final project.
+Some features are still placeholders because this is only the second iteration, not the final project.
+Full file monitoring with Java WatchService is not fully completed yet.
+SQLite database saving and real database query features still need to be completed in a later iteration.